 AMillionCardTricks says...

 The trick relies on a stacked deck combined with a mathematical force, ensuring the spectator's cut lands near—but not exactly on—their card. [...]
-Self-working tricks can still pack a punch with strong scripting.
+The trick is marketed as beginner-friendly, likely because it requires no sleight of hand—just setup and presentation.

 CardMechanic says...